AbdurRazzakRana/Cache-Simulator/README.md

 # Project Target
-Building a cache simulator and validating its correctness.\n\n
+Building a cache simulator and validating its correctness.'\n'

 Cache Simulator: A trace-driven simulator needs to be developed.
 It will take command-line arguments of\n Total cache size\n